wandrew8/Responsive-Portfolio/README.md

 # Responsive-Portfolio
-My portfolio with added media responsiveness through the use of media queries at set max-widths of 640px, 768px, and 980px.
+My updated portfolio with added media responsiveness through the use of media queries at set max-widths of 640px, 768px, and 980px.